Universal Predictors for Mixing Time more than Liouvillian Gap

-with an $\mathcal{O}(1)$ constant $c$ (for our boundary coupling structure, $c=8$).\footnote{The factor $8$ counts: (i) action on the left or right copy, (ii) action at the left or right boundary, and (iii) raising or lowering the boundary state, giving $2^3=8$ possibilities.} Crucially, $\Delta$ does not shrink with $L$: only Hamiltonian terms involving boundary sites connect the steady manifold to decaying modes, so the number of contributing excited states is set by the boundary size, i.e., $\mathcal{O}(1)$ in 1D.
+with an $\mathcal{O}(1)$ constant $c$ (for our boundary coupling structure, $c=8$)\footnote{The factor $8$ counts: (i) action on the left or right copy, (ii) action at the left or right boundary, and (iii) raising or lowering the boundary state, giving $2^3=8$ possibilities.}.
+Here, $\gamma_{\mathrm{loc}}$ denotes the local dissipation strength, which we assume to be spatially uniform for simplicity.
+Crucially, $\Delta$ does not shrink with $L$: only Hamiltonian terms involving boundary sites connect the steady manifold to decaying modes, so the number of contributing excited states is set by the boundary size, i.e., $\mathcal{O}(1)$ in 1D.